splynx/docs/files/en/networking/troubleshooting_radius/troubleshooting_radius.md

 ---

-The Splynx Radius server consist of 2 services – splynx_radd and freeradius.
+The Splynx Radius server consist of 2 services: splynx_radd and freeradius.
 Both of them have different debugging procedures and show different information.
 Let’s start with the splynx_radd debug:

-To enable debug mode for splynx_radd, navigate to *Config / Networking / Radius extended* and enable debug (change the level of debug to get more or less detail in the log):
+To enable debug mode for splynx_radd, navigate to *Config → Networking → Radius advanced* and enable debug (change the level of debug to get more or less detail in the log):

 ![(image)](debug.png)

 Apply new settings immediately by saving and restarting the Radius server.
-To restart Radius server use the button at the bottom of the same page (*Config / Networking / Radius extended*), or enter command in SSH:
+To restart Radius server use the button at the bottom of the same page (*Config → Networking → Radius advanced*), or enter command in SSH:
 ```
 service splynx_radd restart
 ```

-Now we can check the debug file, again, it’s also accessible from the CLI of Linux Splynx server:
+Now we can check the debug file.
+It is also accessible from the CLI of Linux Splynx server:
 `/var/www/splynx/logs/radius/debug.log`
 The best way to check the file is by using the tail command:
 ```
 tail -f /var/www/splynx/logs/radius/debug.log
 ```
-Once the debug is completed - remember to switch the debug off the same way it was switched on, save and restart the radius server again.
+Once the debug is completed, remember to switch the debug off the same way it was switched on, save and restart the radius server again.
 (To avoid massive radius rebug files forming)

 If splynx_radd debug doesn’t show us the desired results, we can also run freeradius daemon in debug mode and see if any packets are received by Radius server.